- Risk key

 Angola is not a signatory to the Convention on the Recognition and Enforcement of Foreign Arbitral Award (1958 New York Convention) or a member state to the International Centre for Settlement of Investment Disputes (ICSID Convention).

-Corruption remains widespread within the Angolan police.
+Corruption remains widespread within the Angolan police and corruption risks are high.
 Police officers frequently supplement their income through the extortion and solicitation of bribes from the public (HRR 2015).
 Crime and violence sometimes impose costs on businesses and businesses lack confidence in the reliability of the police to enforce law and order (GCR 2014-2015).

 Corruption is a very high risk when dealing with licenses, permits or other public services.
 The reported recurrence of bribes and irregular payments in connection with public utilities is among the highest in the world (GCR 2014-2015).
 Local administration formally exists but is underfunded, politicized and inefficient so that the delivery of basic services such as water, electricity, health, and education is meager, especially in peri-urban neighborhoods as well as in rural areas (BTI 2016).